-The Short Breaks offer and statement is currently under review.
-The refresh statement will be published by April 2025.
+The Short Breaks offer and statement are currently under review and will be updated shortly.

 City of Wolverhampton Council is required to provide Short Breaks for families living in the city with a child/young person aged 0 to 25 years with a disability.
 This statement and our commissioning strategy form the basis of our plans for short break services.
 It ensures that we have available the range of short breaks that families value and need.